RandomInternetPreson/Lucid_Vision/README.md

 To accurately proportion credit:

 WizardLM-2-8x22B (quantized with exllamaV2 to 8bit precision) = 90% of all the work done in this repo.
-That model wrote 100% of all the code and the introduction to this repo.
+That model wrote 100% of all the code and most of the introduction to this repo.

 CommandR+ (quantized with exllamaV2 to 8bit precision) = ~5% of all the work.
 CommandR+ contextualized the coding examples and rules for making extensions from Oogabooga's textgen repo extreamly well, and provided a good foundation to develope the code.

 RandomInternetPreson = 5% of all the work done.
 I came up with the original idea, the original general outline of how the pieces would interact, and provided feedback to the WizardLM model, but I did not write any code.
 I'm actually not very good with python yet, with most of my decades of coding being in Matlab.

-My goal from the beginning was to write this extension offline without any addiitonal resources, sometimes it was a little frusturating but I soon understood how to get want I needed from the models running locally.
+My goal from the beginning was to write this extension offline without any additional resources, sometimes it was a little frusturating but I soon understood how to get want I needed from the models running locally.

 I would say that most of the credit should go to Oobabooga, for without them I would be struggling to even interact with my models.
 Please consider supporting them: